heristop/heristop.github.io/README.md

 ## Description

 This is a simple project started in 2014 to share knowledge about programming, software development, and other related topics.
-The project is built using [Astro](https://astro.build).
-The project is hosted on [GitHub Pages](https://pages.github.com).
+The project is built using [Astro](https://astro.build). the project is hosted on [github pages](;https://pages.github.com).

 ## Installation